0xswitch/orwell/README.md

 [Install]
 WantedBy=default.target
 ```

-Then add the following your `.zshrc`.
+Then add the following to your `.zshrc`.

 ```zsh
 if { [ -n "$TMUX" ]; } then
 	tmux pipe-pane 'exec cat - | python -u /path/to/orwell/orwell.py client $(tmux display-message -p "#S #I #P #{pane_pid}") >> /tmp/orwell-client-debug 2>&1'
 fi

 preexec() {
 	if { [ -n "$TMUX" ];  } then